openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-## Support for Federations and Trust Schemes
+## Support for Federations and Trust Frameworks

-The Verifier who wants to obtain Verifiable Credentials issued by Credential Issuer who is a participant of a federation, or adheres to a known trust scheme, MUST create a `presentation_definition` which includes information that can be traced back to a specific federation or trust scheme.
+The Verifier who wants to obtain Verifiable Credentials issued by Credential Issuer who is a participant of a federation, or adheres to a known trust framework, MUST create a `presentation_definition` which includes information that can be traced back to a specific federation or trust framework.

 To facilitate this, federations will need to determine how a Credential Issuer can indicate in a Verifiable Credential that they are a member of one or more federations.
 Once this is done, the Verifier will be able to create a `presentation_definition` that includes this filtering criteria.